okcoders/ok-coders-spring-2015/13-modeling/13-01-intro-to-modeling.md

 Instead of tables and rows, document style databases have collections and documents.
 A collection functions like a table but there are two important differences:

 First, a collection does not require that you define a schema in advance for it.
-The collection will simply adopt itself to whatever data you put in it.
+The collection will simply adapt itself to whatever data you put in it.
 SQL tables cannot do this.

 Second, a collection supports nested data.
 In SQL a particular value for a particular entry must be a simple data type.
 In document style databases, a particular value might be another object or a collection of objects or something more complex.
 For this reason there is usually more than one way to model relationships in a document style database.

-mongoDB, the document database we will be using in this class, stores data as javascript objects.
-The database uses a more efficient binary representation under the hood, but to us, data really looks like javascript.
+MongoDB, the document database we will be using in this class, stores data as javascript objects.
+The database uses a more efficient binary representation under the hood, but to us, the data really does look like javascript.

-For example, the person table from the SQL example above will just look like an array of objects in mongoDB:
+For example, in MongoDB, the person table from the SQL example above will just look like an array of objects:

 **Person**